keimlink/django-workshop/docs/recipe_form.rst

 recipe is made.
 If no POST data is available only an instance of the form is created.

-The parameter ``add`` is used to distinguish later in the template, if a recipe is just created or added.
+The parameter ``create`` is used to distinguish later in the template, if a recipe is just created or created.
 Because we only use a single template for both actions.
 By using the decorator ``login_required`` this view can only be called by authenticated users.